 Our results depend on several simplifying assumptions.
 By assuming a well-mixed population, we are assuming no heterogeneity in contact patterns or local reproductive numbers.
 In reality, we expect diseases, especially ones with environmental transmission characteristics like cholera, to exhibit substantial spatial heterogeneity in transmission intensity.
 In sub-regions with high transmission potential, outbreaks may be more likely to occur, but likewise other areas of the region with lower potential will have a probability of outbreaks lower than the mean effective reproductive number would here suggest.
 These differences become crucial if, as we may expect, migration may occur at higher rates in settings with higher transmission potential due to confounders like poverty and temporary infrastructures.
 In that case, we would expect the routine vaccination of migrants to be even more crucial.

 The migration rates estimated from the three settings are intended for benchmarking and not to imply that these rates are constant, or generalizable, for the whole population.
+However, they demonstrate how our tool can be used to implement our findings in actual practice.
+For example, in our model Calcutta is characterized as a population with low turnover and a historical R0 of {something}.
+Given it’s {large?} population, our model indicates that the most theoretically appropriate course of action would be… {just one way to add your goal (2) from 11/30 email}

 Cholera vaccine efficacy has been shown to vary by age of recipient, however for simplicity we do not model this age structure in the main results.
 If children are members of a mass vaccination campaign, we would expect herd immunity would wane more quickly, and especially so if children are disproportionate sources of transmission.
 Furthermore, routine vaccination may benefit from targeting individuals as they reach the age of five years, for example, instead of vaccinating closer to birth.

+The model we have created here is not limited to cholera.
+Other infectious diseases, like meningitis and Yellow Fever, oth of which the WHO maintains stockpiles for, can be evaluated in a similar manner.
+Namely, in Calcutta, because yellow fever’s R0 is {x}, and accounting for the differences between the yellow fever vaccine and Shanchol, our model instead recommends that… {Corey, this feels like the most natural place to include a mention of other diseases to me.
+To include it earlier seems to derail the momentum you’re building and the interconnectedness of the other ideas.
+This feels like a separate point to me.
+However, it may also be too cheesy to say “and our model works for other things too!
+The sky is the limit” at the end of the paper}

 FIGURE CAPTIONS